We are very excited to begin and continue teaching your dog how to be a happy, well-mannered member of the family!

 What they’ll learn

-However, please keep in mind that one hour each week isn’t enough for your pup to learn everything!
-So we will discuss how you can incorporate what you learn into your everyday life, thus taking what you learn in class and teaching your pup from home how to quickly become a well-mannered dog!
+We will also discuss how you can incorporate what you have learned in class into your everyday life, thus taking what you learn in class and teaching your pup from home how to quickly become a well-mannered dog!

 We look forward to working with you and your pup.
 If you have any questions at all, please don’t hesitate to contact us!